always-oles/Procrastilater/README.md

 - Ukrainian
 - Russian

-**Feel free to add new translations or make changes to existing ones if you want to.**
+__Feel free to add new translations or make changes to existing ones if you want to by pull requests.__

 ## Downloads
 **Chrome webstore**: